Red Velvet Cupcakes with Buttermilk

 While buttermilk can be found in most grocery stores, some parts of the country or foreign countries don’t sell it.
 If you’re having a hard time getting your hands on buttermilk, don’t worry.

 You can make your own buttermilk!
-Add 1 1/2 tsp of white vinegar or lemon juice into 1/2 cup measure, then top it off with enough whole milk to fill the cup measure.
+Add 1 1/2 tsp of white vinegar or lemon juice into a 1/2 cup measure, then top it off with enough whole milk to fill the cup measure.

 Let’s Make These Red Velvet Cupcakes Together!

 Let’s walk through each step of this red velvet cupcake recipe with buttermilk to make sure it turns out as amazing as possible!
-I’ve also shared a video tutorial below.

 Step 1: Make the Red Velvet Cupcake Batter